 Word of Weed-Killer Caution:

-You’ll regret it almost instantly if you use a broad-spectrum chemical treatment on your grass.
-It happens so often – they print it on the front label – Weed & Grass Killer.
+If you use a broad-spectrum chemical treatment on your grass, you’ll regret it almost instantly.
+It happens so often that they print the name on the front label: Weed & Grass Killer.

-Always read the instructions and information for weed treatments, and you’ll be more likely to kill your weeds and not your grass.
+Always read the instructions and information for weed treatments.
+This will make you more likely to kill your weeds and not your grass.

-How To Kill Weeds In Yard – In 7 Steps:
+How To Kill Weeds In Yard – 7 Steps:

 The first step in getting rid of active weeds is to identify them.
 Once you know what you’re dealing with, you can select the proper chemical treatment to apply to weeds and eliminate them.